Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 Fig.\ \ref{fig:ximass} shows the distribution in mass of a sample of $\overline{p}\pi^+\pi^+$ combinations from the HyperCP experiment.
-A clear peak at the mass of the $\overline{\Xi}{}^+$ is evident, superimposed on a continuum of background events in which the assumed particle identities are incorrect or the $\overline{p}$, $\pi^+$, and $\pi^+$ are not due to $\overline{\Xi}{}^+$ decay.
+A clear peak at the mass of the $\overline{\Xi}{}^+$ is evident, superimposed on a continuum of background events in which the assumed particle identities were incorrect or the $\overline{p}$, $\pi^+$, and $\pi^+$ not due to $\overline{\Xi}{}^+$ decay.
 The width of the peak reflects uncertainties in the measurement of the particle momentum vectors.
-These arise from the wire spacings of the MWPCs and from multiple scattering of the particles as they pass through the material of the detectors (again an example in which the measurement uncertainty is not quantum-mechanically dominated).
-By requiring the reconstructed mass to fall within the peak, one can select predominantly signal events and suppress background.
-The signal-to-background ratio can be improved by carrying out constrained fits to the cascade decay geometry and constraining the momentum vectors of the $\Lambda$ decay products to be consistent with the known $\Lambda$ mass.
-While the signal-to-background ratio could be further improved by using Cherenkov counters for particle identification, the improvement would come at the expense of increased cost, complexity, and event size and is not needed for the purposes of the experiment.
+These arise from the wire spacings of the MWPCs and from scattering of the particles as they pass through the material of the detectors (again an example in which the measurement uncertainty is not quantum-mechanically dominated).
+By requiring the reconstructed mass to fall within the peak, one could select predominantly signal events and suppress background.
+The signal-to-background ratio could be improved by carrying out constrained fits to the cascade decay geometry and constraining the momentum vectors of the $\Lambda$ decay products to be consistent with the known $\Lambda$ mass.
+While the signal-to-background ratio could have been further improved by using Cherenkov counters for particle identification, the improvement would come at the expense of increased cost, complexity, and event size and was not needed for the purposes of the experiment.